comsystan/comsystanj/description/sig-description.md

 - Generation of Poincare plots (lag plots)
 - The time lag can be set
 - Multiple plots with distinct colors
+- Signals should be opened with the CSAJ Signal Opener

+### Resampling
+- Down- or Upsampling
+- The Resampling factor can be set
+- With or without linear interpolation
+- Signals should be opened with the CSAJ Signal Opener

 ### Sample entropy
 - Computes Sample or Approximate entropy
-- Signals should be opened with the CSAJ Signal Opener
-- Note: Approximate entropy is not recommended for different signal lengths
+- Approximate entropy is not recommended for different signal lengths
 - m length of subsignals (m=2 is often used)
 - r maximal distance radius (0.1SD < r < 0.25SD, with SD the standard deviation of the time series)
 - d additional delay according to Govindan et.al., 2007, PhysicaA, [https://doi.org/10.1016/j.physa.2006.10.077](https://doi.org/10.1016/j.physa.2006.10.077)
+- Signals should be opened with the CSAJ Signal Opener
 - Optional surrogate data analysis
 - Analysis of Entire signal or Subsequent/Gliding boxes
 - Notes for Subsequent/Gliding box: